asnaencorerpg/asnaencorerpg.github.io/dox/FOR.md

 **Index**

 Required.
-The index expression is either an assignment expression (&lt;field&gt; = &lt;expression&gt;), or a field (&lt;field&gt;). &lt;field&gt; represents a valid numeric field with 0 decimal positions (any of the integral types is allowed). &lt;expression&gt;, if given, represents the initial value of the field.
+The index expression is either an assignment expression (<field> = <expression>), or a field (<field>). <field> represents a valid numeric field with 0 decimal positions (any of the integral types is allowed). <expression>, if given, represents the initial value of the field.

 **To**